algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - Avoid long paragraphs, list what has been done.
 - No jargon without explanations, other contributors must understand the commit.

-  The body can also contain a few keywords that can interact with the repository, such as adding co-authors, closing issues, etc. They can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md/#5-Footer">here</a> in the "footer section.
+  The body can also contain a few keywords that can interact with the repository, such as adding co-authors, closing issues, etc. They can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md/#5-Footer">here</a> in the footer section.

 #### 4.1.3 Examples